 Pupils whose behaviour at lunchtime is disruptive may be excluded from the school premises for the duration of the lunchtime period.
-In such cases the legal requirements in relation to exclusion, such as the head teacher's duty to notify parents, still apply.
-Lunchtime exclusions are counted as half a school day for statistical purposes and in determining whether a governing body meeting is triggered (Section 3.2, Exclusion from maintained schools, Academies and pupil referral units in England)
+In such cases the legal requirements in relation to exclusion, such as the Headteacher's duty to notify parents, still apply.
+Lunchtime exclusions are counted as half a school day for statistical purposes and in determining whether a governing body meeting is triggered, (Section 3.2, Exclusion from Maintained schools, Academies and Pupil Referral Units in England).

-Permanent exclusion
+Permanent Exclusion

 It is not intended that the pupil will return to the same school.
 Pupils will be reintegrated into another suitable school after a period in alternative provision.
-Parents may choose to apply to another school through Pupil Admissions using a CA1 form by contacting the Admissions team.
+Parent carers may choose to apply to another school through Pupil Admissions using a CA1 form by contacting the Admissions Team.